berkeman/glansigt/_posts/2019-06-05-performance.markdown

   ...
 ```

-It is not possible to do faster, but please read on.
+It is not possible to do faster, but please read on for more
+optimisations.